roypr-ma/rag-demo/3-agentic-rag/README.md

 ✅ **Transparent**: Shows decision-making process
 ✅ **Quality Control**: Won't generate answers from irrelevant docs

+**🎯 Why Document Grading Matters:**

+The grading step prevents hallucination that occurs in Part 2A:

+**Part 2A (no grading):**
+- Q: "What are common ways of doing task decomposition?"
+- Retrieved: 3 methods (LLM prompting, task instructions, human inputs)
+- Generated: 8 methods (added 5 hallucinated methods from general knowledge)

+**Part 3 (with grading):**
+- Retrieves documents → Grades relevance → Only generates if relevant
+- If docs don't fully answer, rewrites query and retrieves again
+- Strict adherence to retrieved context

+This validation step is the key difference between a simple RAG and an **agentic RAG with quality control**.

 ## Limitations

 ❌ **No Chat History**: Single-turn Q&A only (not conversational)